sleekmason/Lilidog/README.md

 - Geany - There are themes to match.
 These are changed through the Geany program under "view" - "change color scheme" <br/>
 - Conky net speed (when uncommented) -  Use: __ls /sys/class/net/__ in a terminal to determine which wired/wireless network you have, <br/>
 and replace "wlp2s0" with yours. <br/>
-- Printer - Setup entry in the menu under utilities.
+- Printer - Setup entry in the menu under utilities. <br/>
+- Lightdm - This switch requires root, and so is not part of the Quick Changer.
+Configuration settings in the menu. <br/>

 Also look under the "Toggles" section in the menu for some instant changes to different items as well.
 ### Current Issues/bugs

 - Xfce4-power-manager does not display the systemtray icon.
 Know issue.
 Waiting for update.